My Main Page with Links to My Book

 Moral cynicism

-refusal or disinclination to entertain or accurately weigh well-reasoned moral arguments and actions
+refusal or disinclination to entertain or accurately weigh well-reasoned moral arguments or actions

 Moral estheticism